The classical topological invariants of homogeneous spaces: Introduction

-where $I(G)$ is the augmentation ideal of $R(G)$.
 It is a free abelian group with rank equal to the rank of $G$.
-It also has Adams operations, More precisely, it is a $\Psi$-module in the usual sense.
+It also has Adams operations.
+More precisely, it is a $\Psi$-module in the usual sense.
 We show how to calculate the type of $G$ from the $\Psi$-module $V(G)$.

 Next let $\pi(G) \o \Q$ be the direct sum of the nonzero rational homotopy groups of $G$.
 We show that there is a natural isomorphism

 where $V^*(G)$ is the dual of $V(G)$.
 Using Adams operations we can refine this to give a natural description of the individual rational homotopy groups.